gvwilson/sdxpy/src/check/index.md

 ### Eliminating Newlines {: .exercise}

-Write a visitor that deletes any text nodes from a document that only contains newline characters.
+Write a visitor that deletes any text nodes from a document that only contain newline characters.
 Do you need to make any changes to `Visitor`, or can you implement this using the class as it is?